MarkLodato/git-reparent/README.rst

 =======

 -h, --help              show the help
--p, --parent <commit>   new parent to use; may be given multiple times --no-parent             create a parentless commit
+-e, --edit              edit the commit message in an editor first -p, --parent <commit>   new parent to use; may be given multiple times --no-parent             create a parentless commit
 -q, --quiet             be quiet; only report errors